Mexican Buffet Menu Food Ideas: Recipes & Party Tips

 Party Mexican Food Menu Tips

-- This menu is suggested for 12 people but it is approximately, it can be served to more than 12 people.
+- This Mexican buffet menu is suggested for approximately 12 people, but it can easily serve more guests depending on portion sizes.

-- If you would like barbacoa to be more spicy, add few more chipotle peppers in adobo sauce, also increase salt if needed.
+- If you prefer your barbacoa to be spicier, simply add a few more chipotle peppers in adobo sauce, and adjust the salt to taste.

-- Next prepare your tomato and corn salsa, avocado dip and prep your toppings, store them easily in the refrigerator until the party.
+- Next, prepare your homemade tomato salsa, corn salsa, avocado dip, and toppings.
+Store them in the refrigerator until party time for convenience.

-- Just before the party cook rice and warm up beans.
+- Just before the party begins, cook the lime cilantro rice and warm the beans.
+This ensures all dishes are fresh and flavorful for your guests.

 - Print your Free Printable food labels.